Skip to search formSkip to main contentSkip to account menu

 Highly Cited

-The purpose of this study was to determine whether the sequence of strength training before endurance training (ST/ET) is more or…
+The purpose of this study was to determine the effects of 8 weeks of circuit strength training (CST) followed by 8 weeks of…